slbailey/retrowaves/tower/docs/contracts/FFMPEG_SUPERVISOR_CONTRACT.md

       - Start the 500ms first-frame timer as in [S7], using wall-clock time per [S7B].
       - Only transition to RUNNING after at least one complete MP3 frame has been received within the startup window.
       - RESTARTING state covers the window between detecting a failure and successfully spawning the replacement process.
 Once the new process is spawned, state MUST become BOOTING, not RUNNING, until [S7] is satisfied.
-  - [S13.8A] Observable restart state sequence: For each restart attempt, the externally observable state sequence MUST include a transition through BOOTING after RESTARTING, even if the newly spawned process fails immediately.
-In other words, for any single restart attempt, the state sequence MUST be:
+  - [S13.8A] **Observable restart state sequence**:
+      - For each restart attempt, the externally observable state sequence MUST include a transition through BOOTING after RESTARTING, even if the newly spawned process fails immediately:
-      - … → RESTARTING → BOOTING → (RUNNING | RESTARTING | FAILED)
+        - `… → RESTARTING → BOOTING → (RUNNING | RESTARTING | FAILED)`
       - Tests MAY rely on BOOTING being visible (even briefly) before any subsequent failure handling transitions the supervisor back to RESTARTING or FAILED.
-      - This matches the current implementation's "force BOOTING, then defer failure handling" behavior and makes it intentional instead of accidental.
+      - This requirement does NOT imply any special failure deferral in BOOTING beyond [S19.14]; failures detected after BOOTING is reached MUST still be handled immediately by [S13].
-  - [S13.9] On any unexpected ffmpeg exit — including during BOOTING — the supervisor MUST enter RESTARTING state immediately before scheduling the restart or attempting a new launch.
-BOOTING may only occur upon actual process start after restart.
+  - [S13.9] On any unexpected ffmpeg exit — including during BOOTING — the supervisor MUST enter RESTARTING state before scheduling the restart or attempting a new launch.
+During a restart attempt, the state machine MUST still emit the sequence RESTARTING → BOOTING → … per [S13.8A]; "immediately" here means "as soon as that sequence is satisfied", not "prior to BOOTING being observable".
+This ensures failures are processed promptly while maintaining the observable state sequence required by [S13.8A].
-      - This eliminates ambiguity & matches broadcast-grade behavior: failure must be observable, not hidden inside fast restart.
+  - [S13R] On restart, FFmpegSupervisor MUST transition states in order:
+    - RUNNING → RESTARTING → BOOTING → RUNNING
+    - This sequence MUST be encapsulated and observable to EncoderManager via callback.
+    - Tests MAY rely on this complete state sequence being visible during restart operations.

 ## 5. Stderr Capture